awsdocs/amazon-eks-user-guide/doc_source/mesh-gs-k8s.md

 # Getting Started with AWS App Mesh and Kubernetes<a name="mesh-gs-k8s"></a>

 AWS App Mesh is a service mesh based on the [Envoy](https://www.envoyproxy.io/) proxy that makes it easy to monitor and control microservices\.
-App Mesh standardizes how your microservices communicate, giving you end\-to\-end visibility and helping to ensure high\-availability for your applications\.
+App Mesh standardizes how your microservices communicate, giving you end\-to\-end visibility and helping to ensure high availability for your applications\.

 App Mesh gives you consistent visibility and network traffic controls for every microservice in an application\.
-For more information, see the [AWS App Mesh User Guide](https://docs.aws.amazon.com//app-mesh/latest/userguide/)\.
+For more information, see the [App Mesh User Guide](https://docs.aws.amazon.com/app-mesh/latest/userguide/what-is-app-mesh.html)\.

 This topic helps you to use AWS App Mesh with an existing microservice application running on Amazon EKS or Kubernetes on Amazon EC2\.
+You can either integrate Kubernetes with App Mesh resources by completing the steps in this topic, or by installing the App Mesh Kubernetes integration components\.
+The integration components automatically complete the tasks in this topic for you, enabling you to integrate with App Mesh directly from Kubernetes\.
+For more information, see [Configure App Mesh Integration with Kubernetes](https://docs.aws.amazon.com/app-mesh/latest/userguide/mesh-k8s-integration.html)\.

 ## Prerequisites<a name="mesh-gs-k8s-prerequisites"></a>